top of page

 In this future world, airplanes and airports do not seem to be in existence.
 The USA, for instance, can be visited only using a boat, but few make the voyage because America is a violent place of constant warfare.
 The continent has become isolated because the dominant power – Nigeria – has cut the communication cables.
 Unlike southern England, the USA has never recovered from the disruptions and struggles of the 21st century.
 And to recall that most of this book was written before November 2024!

-The academics in this novel, including those with inherited wealth, live in small apartments in tall apartment blocks in a set-up that does not seem very appealing, but the inhabitants take it in stride even when they are re-assigned to a smaller unit.
+The academics in this novel, including those with inherited wealth, live in small and medium sized apartments, in apartment blocks that may be the only form of housing.
 Windows are small because glass is expensive, and bathrooms are often shared.
 The dense housing and sprawl-free settlements, however, has freed up land and allowed efforts to rewild the countryside to bear fruit.
 Tom Metcalfe is sometimes forced to admit that the seashore near where he lives is not only nice, it is beautiful.
-And one evening he and his colleague, Rose, fall in love on a sandbar.
+And one evening he and his colleague Rose finally fall in love on a sandbar despite still being in love with the early 21st century.

-But Tom does not try to concern us much with his own personal ups and downs, a woman of our time – Vivien Blundy who he has gotten to know through paper and digitized archives is an important part of his emotional life perhaps more so than Rose who he sees and touches in the flesh.
-Despite the rather okay circumstances of his life, Tom Metcalfe is so aware of loss that he cannot fully live in his own present.
-He is an academic specializing in the literature of our era, which apparently is not a particularly popular period of study compared with the mid-21st century, which had the best writers, more well-regarded than William Shakespeare or Ian McEwan.
+Tom and Rose’s ancestors survived these events, and the young academics chose our era as their specialty although it is not a particularly popular period of study compared with the mid-21st century, which had the best writers, more well-regarded than William Shakespeare or Ian McEwan.
 Metcalfe contributes to “the Literature and History Joint Programme:1990-2030,” a period defined probably more by climate history than by literature; the beginning of public awareness of climate change in 1990, until 2030, a year not specifically described, but the start of a new era of literature, as well as natural disasters.
-Even compared to what followed, the period 1990-2030, stands out in its careless decadence.
+Even compared to what followed, the period 1990-2030 stands out in its careless decadence.

 Writes Metcalfe of our era,“….what brilliant invention and bone-headed greed….people flying 2,000 miles for a one-week holiday, buildings that touched the cloud base; razing ancient forests to make paper to wipe their back-sides.”
 Metcalfe and his colleague and eventually wife, Rose, struggle to interest their students in this era.
 Like students everywhere they are mostly pre-occupied with their own present and fashions, which in 2119 happens to include leprechaun-ish, oversized buckles on their belts.
 But unlike the imagined grandchildren of the future, they do not forgive the inhabitants of this era and would rather know nothing about us.
 Metcalfe paraphrases their views: “Those ancients were ignorant, squalid and destructive louts.
 Surely they could have done something other than grow their economies and wage wars.”
 In his conversations with Rose, the critique is even more scathing: “It was all scorched earth, all blithe contempt for the generations to follow.”

 The mirror on our failings to slow climate change is merged with our unprecedented cultural offerings and Metcalfe is fascinated by both.
 He retrieves a video of Blackwell’s bookstore in 2018, “Oh to have wandered the aisles thrilled to be riding the crest of newness, interest and abundance.”
-This abundance is in contrast to Metcalfe’s early 22nd century world which is diminished in cultural diversity.
-As a literature scholar he feels this loss acutely and he is most interested in one of the most famous poets of our era, the fictional Francis Blundy, who was believed to have written the greatest poem of our time, a biophilic poem of complex form, a corona, and a work that climate activists believed might have slowed climate change were it not that the poem had been lost and never found.
+I can readily share this sentiment and even imagine a certain black, white and green paperback joining the feast at this venerable place.
+But the novel’s narrator is not interested in lightly read works of nonfiction, he is a specialist in the most famous poet of our era, the fictional Francis Blundy, who was believed to have written the greatest poem of our time, a biophilic poem of complex form, a corona, and a work that climate activists believed might have slowed climate change were it not that the poem had been lost and never found.
+While enjoying the quest for the lost corona, readers might read “Marston Meadows: A Corona for Prue,” John Fuller’s poem that inspired this book,

-The fictional Blundy is, actually, a fake in his sentiments.
-While he could write in the style of England’s great nature poets, William Wordsworth, Samuel Coleridge and John Clare, he himself did not like the outdoors and had not even bothered to learn how to swim.
-In fact, Blundy is an old-school bad-guy, a snobbish villain as we gradually discern, as well as an ordinary hypocrite.
-His story is a new manifestation of the old romantic rivalry that ended gruesomely in The Innocent, comically tragic in Solar, and tragically Shakespearean in Nutshell.
+The fictional Blundy is a fake in his sentiments.
+While he can write in the style of England’s great nature poets, he himself does not like the outdoors and has not even bothered to learn how to swim.
+In fact, Blundy is an old-school bad guy, a snobbish villain as we gradually discern, as well as an ordinary hypocrite.
 It also doesn’t hurt to say that he is a climate denier and doesn’t lift a finger around the house.
 All the mundane details of his existence are handled by his wife Vivien, a former academic and teaching fellow at Oxford University who has diverted her talents and time to maintaining Blundy.

 At some point in this novel, the voice of Vivian Blundy takes charge of the narrative and does justice to the task of conveying impending horror.
-As she goes about her tidying up she comes across some spiders and readers of Nutshell are rewarded with a flicker of apprehension recalling a previous McEwan work in which spiders in a glove crush the murderer’s alibi.
+As she goes about her tidying up she comes across some spiders, and readers of Nutshell are rewarded with a flicker of apprehension recalling a previous McEwan work in which spiders in a glove crush the murderer’s alibi.
 Or maybe it won’t be so bad, Vivien has thwarted an attempted child abduction at a railway station recalling the driving tragedy of A Child in Time.
+In any case, Blundy’s badness and Vivien’s complicity drive the story forward in the remainder of the book, a rollicking tale in which McEwan proves once again that a climate change novel can be a wonderful read.

 Featured Posts